The Role of Gut Microbiome Diversity in Crohn’s Disease Progression and Recovery

 Gut microbiome and Crohn’s Disease

 A healthy microbiome is a diverse microbiome.
 Research shows that high microbial diversity in the gut is associated with better immune regulation, reduced inflammation, and improved digestion.
+Diet is one of the strongest levers for shaping this diversity, as we cover in our guide on nutrition and inflammatory bowel diseases.
 In contrast, Crohn’s patients often exhibit reduced microbial diversity, with an overgrowth of harmful bacteria and a lack of beneficial strains.

 Key Functions of the Gut Microbiome: